 Meaningful Learning vs. Rote memorisation: What's the Difference?

 Ausubel (1918-2008) studied how learners learn.
-This US educational psychologist trained as a doctor.
+He was a US educational psychologist who trained as a doctor.
 He gained a doctorate at Columbia University.
 Ausubel applied his medical thinking to learning (Ausubel, date unknown).

-Ausubel (1963) described verbal instruction in classrooms.
-His book *Educational Psychology* (1968) remains key for teacher training.
-Ausubel asked why some learners remember lessons and others quickly forget them.
+Ausubel (1963) focused on verbal instruction in classrooms.
+His book *Educational Psychology* (1968) remains important in teacher training.
+He asked why some learners remember lessons, while others soon forget them.

-His answer was equally simple and profound.
-Students retain material when it anchors to what they already know.
-Learning that fails to make this connection is rote at best and transient at worst.
+His answer was simple and important for classroom planning.
+Learners retain material when it anchors to what they already know.
+Learning that does not make this connection usually becomes rote learning: easy to repeat for a short time, but hard to transfer or use later.

 The distinction matters enormously in classrooms.
 A learner who memorises that the mitochondria produces ATP has acquired a fact.
 A learner who understands why cells need energy, and how ATP functions as a portable store of that energy, has engaged in meaningful learning.
 The second learner can transfer this understanding to new problems; the first cannot.